jlettvin/Greased-Grep/README.md

         # Find all files with missing or other than Lettvin copyright.
     $ gg 愚公移山 .
         # Find the foolish old man who moved the mountains

+NOTES:
+    Interpreting command-lines:
+        -1 ,,, -9   : -3 if there are 4 cores, gg will have 3*4 = 12 threads
+        foo1        :    foo1 is accept string
+        +foo2       :    foo2 is accept string
+        -foo3       :    foo3 is reject string
+        bar[a,l]    :    bar  is accept string with acronyms and levenshtein1 .           :    current directory
+        .{.cpp$,.h$}:    current directoy but only for .cpp and .h files.

 Report bugs to: jlettvin@gmail.com
 Home page: https://github.com/jlettvin/Greased-Grep